 After you finish this step, you should have a set of well-defined SLOs and SLIs.

-Now you're ready to deploy agents or monitors to establish a performance baseline for the SLIs you created.
-With proper instrumentation in place, you'll have visibility into the performance indicators that matter for your team and your customers.
-In addition, you'll also have a clear understanding of how to meet your SLOs.
+Now you are ready to deploy agents or monitors to establish a performance baseline for the SLIs you created.
+With proper instrumentation in place, you will have visibility into the performance indicators that matter for your team and your customers.
+You will also have a clear understanding of how to meet your SLOs.

 - Identify the service components your team will optimize.